wendyverdonk93/docs/content/api/orders/post_order_recurring.md

 {{< /code-block >}}

 {{< description >}}
-## Recurring Payment
+## Recurring payments

-A recurring payment can be initiated using [tokenization](/tokenization/tokenization-api-level/) for the following payment methods:
+You can initiate [recurring payments](/payments/features/recurring-payments/) using [tokenization](/payments/features/tokenization/) for the following payment methods:

 * VISA
 * MasterCard